Changissnz/internet_insecurity_of_today/README.md

 - Historical sectarianism has always proved to be the greatest impediment to shared enjoyment of social and technological changes.
 The internet has become an indisputable cornerstone of informatic distribution.
   If the internet were a person, it would be psychosocial.
 It is techno-social, in actuality, and the psychopathy and psychology that so many people say is the internet are actually notions, notions from the human mind.
+- Aggravated command structure.
+Multi-faceted I/O mechanisms for the internet allow for the intentions of those best positioned to be of higher priorities in long lines of considerations.